moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Non-requirements

 This section covers topics that are explicitly out of scope for the time being.

+## NAT Traversal

+From Section 8.2 of {{RFC9000}}:

+> Path validation is not designed as a NAT traversal mechanism.
+Though the mechanism described here might be effective for the creation of NAT bindings that support NAT traversal, the expectation is that one endpoint is able to receive packets without first having sent a packet on that path.
+Effective NAT traversal needs additional synchronization mechanisms that are not provided here.

+Although there are use cases that would benefit from a mechanism for NAT traversal, a QUIC protocol extention would be required to support those use cases today.

 ## Media Transport Protocols